You booked the flight. Planned the route. Packed your bags.

 There are several travel insurance extras that senior travelers do not need to worry about.
 When it comes to travel insurance planning, most senior travelers do not participate in adventure activities.
 Any plan with this clause is generally a waste of money for senior travelers.
-Also, sports equipment (other than golf) will not be needed for seniors.
+Also, seniors will not be needing sports equipment (other than golf).
 Seniors generally do not need any rental car damage coverage.
 Most older travelers like to go on excursions specifically designed for them or hire a guide for their trip.

 Traveling as a senior can be a rewarding and enriching experience with the right precautions and travel insurance.

 Digital nomad is one of those buzzwords that you hear all of the time.
 With the rise of the internet, many people came to their senses and realized they can make a living doing remote work anywhere in the world.
-People no longer needed to be boxed in by their office.
 Suddenly, the office became anywhere there was a good internet connection.
 The word digital nomad was soon born.

 Being a full-time, globetrotting digital nomad sounds like the dream life.
 It is in many regards, but let me be a buzzkill real quick..
 What do digital nomads do about travel insurance?

-There are many different areas that travel insurance needs to cover for digital nomads, but one area that cannot be ignored for these remote workers is their money-making technology.
+There are many different areas that travel insurance needs to cover for digital nomads, but one area that remote workers cannot ignore is their money-making technology.

 Luckily, several forward thinking insurance companies like World Nomads have jumped at the chance to grab a hold of this growing market.
 Besides the usual coverage that you would expect from any travel insurance policies such as emergency medical evacuation and trip protection, World Nomads offers gear protection up to $3,000.
-This doesn’t mean you’ll be covered if you left your technology somewhere.
+This doesn’t mean it covers you if you left your technology somewhere.
 This policy protects you if your tech is stolen or broken.

 These insurance companies also make it easy to be covered around the world.
 You can find full coverage travel insurance for up to one year.
-You will be covered in almost every country around the world.
+They cover you in almost every country around the world.
 Sometimes it can be confusing because this coverage might be called expat coverage.
 This type of coverage can be quite expensive, but if you know you will be traveling and working full-time, it’s worth it to have the peace of mind wherever you may explore.

 For digital nomads that are considering putting down roots for a while, it may be worth it to consider the health care system of the country where you now reside.
 For example, you stay for 6 months in Berlin, but travel the other 6 months.
 It may be worth it to look into getting covered by a German insurance company.

 Becoming a digital nomad involves a lot of planning.
 Travel insurance should be at the top of your list.
-Look for travel insurance that protects your tech, covers you worldwide, and if you stay long-term in one country, consider insurance companies of the country you now reside in.
+Look for travel insurance that protects your tech and covers you worldwide.
+If you stay long-term in one country, consider insurance companies of the country you now reside in.

 Credit Cards With Travel Insurance

-The Sapphire Reserve has trip cancellation up to $10,000 per person or $20,000 per trip, rental collision damage waiver where you can decline the rental company’s accident insurance and be covered up to $75,000 if you charge the purchase to your card, and travel accident insurance up to $1,000,000 when you book your air, bus, train, or cruise on the Sapphire Reserve.
+The Sapphire Reserve has trip cancellation up to $10,000 per person or $20,000 per trip.
+Rental collision damage waiver where you can decline the rental company’s accident insurance where they cover up to $75,000 if you charge the purchase to your card.
+Finally, travel accident insurance up to $1,000,000 when you book your air, bus, train, or cruise on the Sapphire Reserve.
 For a credit card, this amount of coverage is exceptional.
 One thing that really makes the travel insurance on the Chase Sapphire Reserve stand out is the international travel and emergency assistance.
 The hotline will refer you to trusted, local legal and medical teams.
 When you run into an emergency on the road and don’t speak the language, it can be difficult to find local help.
 It’s nice that Chase makes your life easier by providing this hotline.

-With all the advantages you have with the travel insurance on the Sapphire Reserve, there are some areas that can be improved.
+With all the advantages you have with the travel insurance on the Sapphire Reserve, there are some areas that they should improve.
 The emergency medical and dental benefit is sorely lacking.
-You are only covered up to $2,500 for expenses and you must be 100 miles or more from your registered address.
+They only cover up to $2,500 for expenses and you must be 100 miles or more from your registered address.
 Also, the baggage delay reimbursement covers you for any baggage delay over 6 hours.
 You are covered for $100 a day and only for a maximum of 5 days.
-It’s unclear when Chase considers a bag lost so it would be better for travelers if they would extend the baggage delay until a bag is determined to be lost.
+It’s unclear when Chase considers a bag lost so it would be better for travelers if they would extend the baggage delay until the they determine the bag lost.

 Overall, the Chase Sapphire Reserve is a well rounded credit card that is popular with travelers.